YuktiMohan/Tensorflow-in-Practice/README.md

 # Natural-Language-Processing
-Projects made during the course titled "Natural Language Processing in Tensorflow" on Coursera.
+Projects made during the specialisation titled "Tensorflow in Practice" on Coursera.

 <!--
 1. **Tokenisation:** This module explains what is tokensiation and how to use it.
 It also explains the use of padding in this module.
 For the explanation of the above concepts, the News Headlines dataset for sarcasm detection and BBS text dataset have been used.